 Beyond all the fun events, Boulder is a fantastic place to explore the outdoors.
 Given the mountains surrounding it on all sides, there are numerous trails to hike.
 Try the famous Royal Arch Trail for a bit of a challenge, or an easier hike at Enchanted Mesa.

 Beavers Bend State Park is one of the most popular tourist spots in Oklahoma, and for good reason.
 There is so much to do there in the summertime, including canoeing, horseback riding, hiking, biking, waterskiing, and so much more.

 Located along Broken Bow Lake and Mountain Fork River, this gorgeous, nature-filled mountainous area is just the right place to find solitude and relaxation.
 In its ample cabins and campsites, you can fully immerse yourself in the ambiance of the Oklahoma wilderness.
 August brings steamy temperatures, however, which will give you plenty of reason to take a dip in the lake or river, so come prepared to swim!

 This quaint Midwestern island is the perfect spot to relax and recharge.
 It’s sure to capture your heart and have you coming back for years to come.

-Regardless of its popularity, it doesn’t have a single chain hotel, and there are no cars on the island.
+Regardless of its popularity, Mackinac Island (pronounced Mackinaw) doesn’t have a single chain hotel, and there are no cars.
 Most people get around by bike; there are plenty of places where you can rent one.
-After all, you’ll have to leave your car at either Mackinaw City or St. Ignace, where you can take a ferry to Mackinac (pronounced Mackinaw) Island.
+After all, you’ll have to leave your car at either Mackinaw City or St. Ignace, where you can take a ferry to the island.